tthecoder15/T2A1-Workbook/TT-t2a1-a.md

 ## Q3.
 Discuss an implementation of an Agile project management methodology for an API project. /6

-- high detail description of agile project managment methodologies, more than one reference and example

-- what is agile proj managements, how does it work, how can it be applied to an api project

-- Agile management is breaking down work into objectives and dividing responsibilities to individuals
-- it requires a project manager who can support the team members with expert knowledge
-- requires consistent feedback to reflect on what is working and what is not
-- demands face-to-face communication
-- often contains a Kanban board which contains a physical and visual representation of goals
-- in terms of API -> the objects would be broken down -> database, routing, database interaction, database updating, testing, API infrastructure and data returning format
-- each of these would be broken down again and compartmentalised so that they can link up when neccessary
-- deadlines would be emphasised on the things that need to be completed first such as the API infrastructure and database formatting

 Agile project management is a collection of techniques used to break down the steps required to achieve a large goal.
 Broadly, agile projects begin with a team describing the steps neccessary to reach a goal, estimating the resources needed to achieve these sub-goals including time and personnel distribution, deciding which goals are most urgent, dividing the responsibilities amongst team members and constantly evaluating how each sub-goal is tracking (Moe, et. all, 2014).
 With these calculations, the team schedules iterations which are deadlines for an outcome to be achieved.
 In agile planning, a project manager is an active participant in the work who provides expert feedback on work and helps solve problems (Fernandez & Fernandez, 2008).
 However, agile methods also prioritise giving team members autonomy in their own time management and objectives.
 Agile projects also schedule feature regular face-to-face feedback loops where team members check-in on eachother's work, share their progress and difficulties and reflect upon their processes to identify what is working and what needs altering moving forwards.
 Finally, a typical feature of agile projects is a kanban board where team members write sub-goals on sticky notes and track their progress by moving them into sections such as "to do", "in progress", "need help", "review" and "finished".
 The kanban board is updated as team members reach challenges or during feedback sessions (Moe, et. all, 2014).

 Utilising agile project management to create an API would require a team to first break down the process into features and components.
 For an API this would include API infrastructure and the decision of what software and modules will be used, database initialising and seeding, routing, database interaction functions from the app such as adding data, testing of the app, testing of the database and standardising data returns.
 The highest priority task would be to decide upon the API infrastructure and which software will be used.
 In an agile project, it would likely be beneficial if all team members have a chance to weigh-in on the tech stack.
 After this is decided, the team would estimate how long each task would take and create a kanban board to monitor progress.
 The project manager would lead the team in defining iterations and deadlines for the team to achieve.
 These deadlines would prioritise the objectives which are neccessary for other sub-goals including the database initialisation which needs to be completed so that the routing can connect to it.
 With the kanban board created and iterations defined, the team members would divide the work amongst themselves, with input from the project manager.
 The project manager would also schedule regular check-ins so that the team members can update eachother on their progress and voice challenges.
 As the team members meet, challenges would be shared and the team could continually adjust its goals, potentially changing their responsibilities or collaborating on specific tasks if they are overwhelming an individual.
 In addition, the project manager would continually evaluate the relevance of each feature and consider adding or removing any features.